By Robert Reed View In Digital Edition

 The one I am presenting in this article will have superior performance in all specs and (assuming the builder has a moderate junk box of components) can be built for about $50.
 This does not include a commercial housing, which at a minimum would cost $75 and up.
 As I will explain later in this article, there is a procedure for forming your own.

 The heart of this unit is the RF deck.
-If you read my article in the December 2013 issue (180 MHz Sweep Generator), you will see a very similar design here.
+If you read my article 180 MHz Sweep Generator, you'll see a very similar design here.
 I covered the theory of this section quite thoroughly in that article, so I won’t dwell on it too much now.
 I have used this style in seven or eight different designs over the years, which ran the gamut of simple one frequency oscillators to complex phase lock loop synthesizers, and it has always been a solid performer.

 To begin with and referring to Figure 1, the RF deck is based on a marvelous chip developed by Motorola in the early ‘70s.
 (So popular, in fact, that it is still being produced today — almost 40 years later!)
 The IC is a MC1648 DIP.
 However, current versions are in SMD form and go by the name of MC100EL 1648, but are still available in the DIP version.
 This chip is a member of the ECL (emitter coupled logic) family and is basically a high speed LC oscillator circuit.
 It can cover a large range of frequencies from MF, HF, and well into VHF portions of the RF spectrum.
 It is easy to use and has built-in AGC (automatic gain control) that can be tailored to your particular needs.